Skip to content

 Provenance of a BIDS file

-Provenance of a BIDS file SHOULD be stored inside its sidecar JSON.
+Provenance of a BIDS data file SHOULD be stored inside its sidecar JSON.

 For that purpose, any sidecar JSON file MAY include the following keys: